-Stephen Terry’s stellar Welsh pub is a favourite dining spot for the country’s foodie elite, garnering rave reviews from the likes of Masterchef’s Greg Wallace and a whole host of other national restaurant critics.
+The ‘happy home for talented chefs’ is a regular haunt for Wales’ foodies, earning rave reviews from the likes of MasterChef’s Greg Wallace and a host of esteemed restaurant critics.

-The Hardwick’s menu is hugely comprehensive, which doesn’t make choosing an easy task.
-But the pub’s hard work pays off, with customers visiting for old favourites and new dishes alike.
+A comprehensive menu doesn’t make choosing an easy task, but the Hardwick’s hard graft pays off, with spoilt-for-choice customers visiting for old favourites and new dishes alike.

 The pub also offers an extensive range of Champagnes, sparkling, white and red wines as well as a variety of beers.

 Terry is the head chef, but junior sous chef Henry Macleod has been dubbed a ‘star of the future’ on account of his knowledge of fresh local ingredients and his ability to knock of pristine dishes.